Aditya-crypto/Protocol_Implementation/README.md

-## Protocol_Implementation
+### Protocol_Implementation

-### OBJECTIVE:
+### Goal
-### Implement and verify a protocol, based on a scheme provided in a research paper for secure communication of sensor nodes, user node, and  a Gateway node
+Implement and verify a protocol, based on a scheme provided in a research paper for secure communication of sensor nodes, user node, and  a Gateway node

+##### Technolgies:
-##### Technolgies: AVISPA, HLPSL(High Level Protocol Specification Language)
+AVISPA, HLPSL(High Level Protocol Specification Language)

 ##### Results